kristi11/ww-filament/README.md

-#### **Bulk actions have been disabled for the footer resources to maintain the integrity of a demonstration environment on a production server since this repo is being used to show the live server on the official website**
+#### **Bulk actions have been disabled for the resources to maintain the integrity of a demonstration environment on a production server since this repo is being used to show the live server on the official website**

-###### To enable the bulk actions uncomment the following code
+###### To enable the bulk actions uncomment the following code on the necessary resources

 `//Tables\Actions\DeleteBulkAction::make(),`